-For many men, a physical exam and medical history are all that's needed to recommend treatment for delayed ejaculation.
-However, if delayed ejection appears to be caused by an underlying problem that might need treatment, you may need further tests or you may need to see a specialist.
+A physical exam and medical history may be all that's needed to recommend treatment for delayed ejaculation.
+However, if delayed ejaculation appears to be caused by an underlying problem that might need treatment, you may need further tests or you may need to see a specialist.

 Treatments and drugs